My Best Friend Is a Vampire

 My Best Friend Is a Vampire (also known as I Was a Teenage Vampire) is a 1987 American comedy horror film directed by Jimmy Huston.
-The story revolves around a newly made vampire who is trying to live as a "good" vampire and not feed on humans.
-Jeremy is played by Robert Sean Leonard with René Auberjonois as Jeremy's vampire guidance counselor and David Warner as a vampire hunter.
-The film's themes include prejudice, identity, gender roles, and adolescence.
+The story revolves around Jeremy Capello, a newly made vampire who is trying to live as a "good" vampire and not feed on humans.
+Meanwhile, his parents have noticed changes in their son's lifestyle, but are under the mistaken impression that he is a closeted homosexual.
+Jeremy is played by Robert Sean Leonard with René Auberjonois as Jeremy's vampire guidance counselor Modoc and David Warner as a vampire hunter Professor Leopold McCarthy.

 Plot

-Jeremy Capello (Robert Sean Leonard) is a typical American teenager from Houston struggling with getting himself a girlfriend.
+Jeremy Capello (Robert Sean Leonard) is a typical American teenager from Houston, struggling with getting himself a girlfriend.
 Although he has caught the eye of his school's head cheerleader Candy Andrews (LeeAnne Locken), he has his attention fixed on his classmate and band geek Darla Blake (Cheryl Pollak), who in turn is unnerved by his constant staring at her.